Lukas Aurednik: AEK Athens

 In 1959, with the creation of the unified Alpha Ethniki, he took over AEK Athens, which under his guidance tied with Panathinaikos in first place of the standings, losing the title in a play-off match 2–1 and thus finishing in second place.
-He started on the AEK bench the following season as well, only to be replaced as first coach in December 1960 by Tryfon Tzanetis, but remained in the coaching team alongside Tzanetis, and Ribas as an advisor.
+He started on the AEK bench the following season as well, only to be replaced as first manager in December 1960 by Tryfon Tzanetis, but remained in the coaching team alongside Tzanetis, and Ribas as an advisor.

 Pierikos

-In 1961, he took over as a coach in the newly-formed team of Pierikos.
+In 1961, he took over as the manager of the newly-formed Pierikos.
 During his spell, Pierikos in a total of 37 games managed 26 wins, 7 draws and 4 losses, with a total of 116 goals for and 22 against.
-The defeat in Kavala at the hands of the local Iraklis on 3 June 1962 resulted in the loss of a direct promotion to Alpha Ethiki was blamed on Aurednik and caused his contract to be terminated and was replaced by Kleanthis Vikelidis.
+The away defeat at the hands of Iraklis Kavala on 3 June 1962, resulted in the loss of a direct promotion to the first division was blamed on Aurednik and caused the termination of his contract and his replacement by Kleanthis Vikelidis.

 Ethnikos Piraeus

-Afterwards, Aurednik became coach of Ethnikos Piraeus, where he remained for about a year.
-His son, Jürgen was in the 1962–63 season a player for Ethnikos, recording three appearances and a goal, which he scored in Ethnikos' 3–2 defeat in Toumba Stadium by PAOK on 23 December 1962.
+Afterwards, Aurednik became the manager of Ethnikos Piraeus, where he remained for about a year.
+His son, Jürgen was a footballer of the team, recording three appearances and a goal, which he scored in the 3–2 defeat from PAOK at Toumba Stadium on 23 December 1962.

 Anorthosis Famagusta

-From 1963 to 1965 Auretnik was in Cyprus as coach of Anorthosis Famagusta, with whom he won the 1964 Cup, as well as the Cypriot Super Cup at the start of the following season.
+From 1963 to 1965 Auretnik was in Cyprus as the manager of Anorthosis Famagusta, where he won the 1964 Cup, as well as the Cypriot Super Cup at the start of the following season.

 Panaitolikos

-After his spell at Cyprus, Aurednik returned to Greece took over Panetolikos in 1965, which was his last Greek club he coached.
+After his spell at Cyprus, Aurednik returned to Greece and took over Panetolikos from 1965 to 1967, which was his last Greek club he coached.

 Wiener Neustetter

-The continuation of his career found him again in Cyprus, from where at the end of 1967 he returned to his homeland and took over as coach of the 1.
+The continuation of his career found him again in Cyprus, from where at the end of 1967 he returned to his homeland and took over as the manager of 1.
 Wiener Neustädter SC, replacing Karl Kohler.
 With him at the wheel, the team recorded a mediocre run in the 1967–68 season, while making a very poor start the following season, which led to his sacking after the end of the first round in early 1969.

 Charleroi

-In the spring of 1970 he took charge of Charleroi in Belgium, remaining on their bench until 1971, the last recorded stop of his career.
+In the spring of 1970 he took charge of Charleroi in Belgium, remaining on their bench until 1971, the marked the end of his managerial career.

 Death

-Auretnik died at 2 June 1997 at the age of 79.
+Auretnik died on 2 June 1997 at the age of 79.